JuliaData/DataFrames.jl/CONTRIBUTING.md

 ## Adding a new docstring to `src/`

 The steps required to add a new docstring are listed below:
-* find a suitable definition in `src/` that thedocstring will be most applicable to;
+* find a suitable definition in `src/` that the docstring will be most applicable to;
 * add a doctring above the definition;
-* find a suitable `@docs` code block in one of the `docs/src/` files where you would like the docstring to appear;
+* find a suitable `@docs` code block in the `docs/src/lib/functions.md` file where you would like the docstring to appear;
 * add the name of the definition to the `@docs` code block.
-For example, with a docstring added to a function `bar`
+For example, with a docstring added to a function `bar`.
 ```
 "..."
 function bar(args...)